Moby-Dick: Publication history

 Melville first proposed the British publication in a June 27, 1850, letter to Richard Bentley, London publisher of his earlier works.
-Textual scholar G. Thomas Tanselle explains that for these earlier books, American proof sheets had been sent to the British publisher and that publication in the United States had been held off until the work had been set in type and published in England.
+Textual scholar G. Thomas Tanselle said that, in these earlier books, American proof sheets had been sent to the British publisher and that publication in the United States did not commence until the work had been set in type and published in England.
 This procedure was intended to provide the best (though still uncertain) claim for the UK copyright of an American work.
 In the case of Moby-Dick, Melville had taken almost a year longer than promised, and could not rely on Harpers to prepare the proofs as they had done for the earlier books.
 Indeed, Harpers had denied him an advance, and since he was already in debt to them for almost $700, he was forced to borrow money and to arrange for the typesetting and plating himself.
 John Bryant suggests that he did so "to reduce the number of hands playing with his text".

 The final stages of composition overlapped with the early stages of publication.
 At the end of May 1851, Melville delivered the bulk of his manuscript to Harper's for plating and printing of proof sheets.
 In June, he wrote to Hawthorne that he was in New York to "work and slave on my 'Whale' while it is driving through the press".
 He was staying with Allan and Sophia in a small room to correct proofs, and to (re)write the closing pages.
 By the end of the month, "wearied with the long delay of printers", Melville came back to finish work on the book in Pittsfield.
 Three weeks later, the typesetting was almost done, as he announced to Bentley on July 20: "I am now passing thro' the press, the closing sheets of my new work".
 While Melville was simultaneously writing and proofreading what had been set, the corrected proof would be plated, that is, the type fixed in final form.
 Since earlier chapters were already plated when he was revising the later ones, Melville must have "felt restricted in the kinds of revisions that were feasible".